Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/zap.md

 The form of `zap` stanza follows the [`uninstall` stanza](uninstall.md).
 All of the same directives are available.
 The `trash:` key is preferred over `delete:`.

 Example: [dropbox.rb](https://github.com/Homebrew/homebrew-cask/blob/31cd96cc0e00dab1bff74d622e32d816bafd1f6f/Casks/dropbox.rb#L17-L35)

+## zap Creation

+The simplest method is to use @nrlquaker's [CreateZap Project](https://github.com/nrlquaker/homebrew-createzap), which can automatically generate the stanza.
+In the few instances, it fails to pick anything up; manual creation may be required.
+Manual creation can be facilitated with some of the developer tools that are already available in Homebrew Cask, using `sudo find / -iname "*{search item}*"`, or an uninstaller tool (such as [AppCleaner](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/appcleaner.rb)).